Citi vs. JPMorgan Chase

 Platform UI CitiDirect® is positioned as the global transaction platform across accounts, payments, receivables, liquidity, trade, FX, and reporting.
 Access® is positioned as the global cash-management platform available in 50+ countries, 120+ currencies, and 10 languages.
 High

-Real-time / U.S. rail emphasis Citi emphasizes 24/7 USD Clearing, instant payments, and cross-border real-time liquidity capabilities.
+Real-time / U.S. rail emphasis Citi emphasizes 24/7 USD Clearing, instant payments, Payments Express, WorldLink, and cross-border real-time liquidity capabilities, including Citi Token Services for Cash where eligible.
 J.P.
 Morgan is more explicit on U.S. rail optimization: FedNow, TCH RTP, and very large daily wholesale payments volume.
 High

 Cross-border tracking Citi publicly highlights SWIFT gpi Case Resolution integration through Citi Service Insights on CitiDirect BE® and status/reporting flows in CitiConnect®.
 J.P.
 Morgan Global Clearing publicly cites settlement times based on SWIFT gpi and positions global clearing as a cross-border speed and resiliency story.
 Medium

-Digital assets / proprietary infrastructure Citi’s recent public innovation story centers on Citi Token Services plus 24/7 USD Clearing and real-time liquidity integration.
+Digital assets / proprietary infrastructure Citi's recent public innovation story centers on Citi Token Services for Cash plus 24/7 USD Clearing, real-time liquidity integration, and the 2025 euro/Dublin expansion plan.
 J.P.
 Morgan’s public innovation story is much more visibly branded around Kinexys by J.P.
 Morgan (formerly Onyx), including programmable payments, blockchain deposit accounts, and on-chain liquidity tools.
 High

 Next: API limitations by bank · Client-side requirements · CitiDirect®